 | 1 January 2027 | New coverage begins | Collect written confirmation from both old and new insurer |

-| 31 March 2027 | Deductible increase deadline | Switch to a higher franchise effective 1 July 2027, if desired |
+| 31 March 2027 | Deductible increase deadline | Apply to raise your franchise effective 1 July 2027, if desired |

 The 30 November deadline means arrival, not postmark.
 A letter posted 28 November via standard mail in a rural area can arrive 1 December — making your switch void for the year.
 Send by registered mail (Einschreiben / recommandé) at least seven business days before the deadline.